solarwind559/mb_test/README.md

 2. To view existing data in tables :
-	-1)Open localhost/phpmyadmin/ and create a database called emails_test.
+	-Open localhost/phpmyadmin/ and create a database called emails_test.
-	-2)Open the database, and inside it import the file called emails.sql to be able to view all the test data in tables.
+	-Open the database, and inside it import the file called emails.sql to be able to view all the test data in tables.

 ##**Issues: